 - 14. Tap Alt + Q to close the Visual Basic window. - 15.
-Tap Ctrl + s to save the file.
+Tap Ctrl + s to save the file and its macro.
 You will get an error message that says:

-''' The following features cannot be saved in macro-free workbooks:
+The following features cannot be saved in macro-free workbooks:

 • VB project